mirumee/ariadne-codegen/EXAMPLE.md

     UserCreateInput,
     UserPreferencesInput,
 )
-from .list_all_users import ListAllUsers, ListAllUsersLocation, ListAllUsersUser from .list_users_by_country import ListUsersByCountry, ListUsersByCountryUser from .schema_types import Location, User
+from .list_all_users import ListAllUsers, ListAllUsersUsers, ListAllUsersUsersLocation from .list_users_by_country import ListUsersByCountry, ListUsersByCountryUsers from .schema_types import Location, User

 __all__ = [